o3de/o3de.org/content/docs/userguide/assets/configuring-image-processing.md

 ---
-description: ' Configure how &ALYlong; processes your images or textures to make them game-ready. '
+description: ' Configure how Amazon Lumberyard processes your images or textures to make them game-ready. '
 title: Configuring Image Processing
 ---